Touchpoint dates override

 Override campaign dates for one touchpoint while keeping its schedule inside the campaign window.

-Touchpoints inherit the campaign schedule by default.
-Turn on an override only when one touchpoint needs its own start and end dates inside the campaign window.
+A Touchpoint uses the campaign's dates unless you say otherwise.
+Turn on an override only when one Touchpoint needs its own start and end dates inside the campaign window.

-- Campaign dates are already configured.
-If not, see Dates (Pattern B).
+- Campaign dates are already set.
+If not, see Campaign dates.

 Configure the override